 7. The Curriculum Context

-Lesley S. J. Farmer is Professor of Library Media at California State University Long Beach and the manager of the statewide ICT literacy project.
+Lesley S. J. Farmer is Professor of Library Media at California State University Long Beach, USA, and the manager of the statewide ICT literacy project.
 She has authored over 30 books, and edited three other volumes, mainly on library science.